 - Display accurate shipping time-frames.
 Often, a negative review from a buyer revolves around some issue with shipping.
 Make sure the customers know and understand the difference between when an item ships (leaves your hands or warehouse), and when it delivers (arrives on their doorstep).
 Not all buyers know that “ships in 1-2 days” means leaves your possession in that time, and may expect their package to arrive in that time frame.
 Giving them clear expectations will help you avoid a bad review from a cranky customer.

 We hope that you never (or rarely) encounter a situation where you may need to work on removing poor reviews from eBay.
-If you happen to receive a negative review on Amazon, follow our tips on how to remove negative feedback and get more positive reviews.
+Looking for more?
+Here are a few eBay seller tips to grow your business.

 Do you have any specific tips about eBay’s feedback removal process?
 Please share your own best practices with other small business eBay’ers.